scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 can create a question paper that can be added to a practice exercise or a quiz.
 The question paper can have a mixed set of fixed questions or a random set of questions selected from a pool of questions.
-In conjunction with quizzes, teachers can also add video or markdown text-based lessons.
+In conjunction with quizzes, teachers can also add video or markdown-based lessons.
 Teachers can also monitor students in real-time during a test, as well as their overall progress for the course, thereby gaining insight on how students are performing.